Projects & Programmes

 Most Popular Projects

-WOMAD: The World Of Music Arts & Dance
+WOMADNI: The World Of Music Arts & Dance

 WOMADNI is Northern Ireland's flagship world arts programme designed and delivered by Beyond Skin in partnership with the WOMAD Foundation and WOMAD Festivals.